Fast sampling of satisfying assignments from random $k$-SAT with applications to connectivity: Mixing time of the Markov chain

 \section{Mixing time of the Markov chain}

 In this section we study the mixing time of the $\rho$-uniform-block Glauber dynamics on the marked variables and prove Lemma~\ref{lem:mixing-time}.
 As explained in Section~\ref{sec:po:si}, in order to conclude rapid mixing of this Markov chain we apply the spectral independence framework, which has recently been extended to the $\rho$-uniform-block Glauber dynamics~\cite{Chen2021}.
 Traditionally in path coupling or spectral independence arguments one has to bound a sum of influences by a constant in order to obtain rapid mixing of the single-site Glauber dynamics.
-However, due to the presence of high-degree variables, an $O(1)$ upper bound seems unattainable in the random $k$-SAT formula setting; in the worst case paths of high-degree variable may significantly affect influences.
+However, due to the presence of high-degree variables, an $O(1)$ upper bound seems unattainable in the random $k$-SAT formula setting; in the worst case paths of high-degree variables may significantly affect influences.
 This seems also to be the case for other random models, such as the hardcore model on random graphs~\cite{bez2021}.
 Here we show that that sums of influences are at most $\epsilon \log n$ for small $\epsilon$ (Lemma~\ref{lem:si}).
 Even though this is generally not enough to conclude rapid mixing of the single-site Glauber dynamics, it turns out to be enough to conclude rapid mixing of the $\rho$-uniform-block Glauber dynamics for $\rho = \Theta(n)$.
+An essential ingredient in our argument is exploiting the auxiliary variables in introduced in Section~\ref{sec:marking}.
+Therefore, in this section we will work with $r= r_0 -\delta$ and a $(r, r_0, r_0, 2r_0)$-marking $(\mathcal{V}_{\mathrm m}, \mathcal{V}_{\mathrm a}, \mathcal{V}_{\mathrm c})$.
+Since $r$ is fixed, we drop it from the notation and write, for instance, $\gv$ instead of $\gv(r)$.

 This section is divided as follows.
 In Section~\ref{sec:po:si:pw}, we explain why bounded-degree methods to bound the mixing time of the Glauber dynamics fail to generalise from the bounded-degree $k$-SAT model to the random $k$-SAT model.
 In Section~\ref{sec:mixing-time:si} we prove Lemmas~\ref{lem:expectation} and~\ref{lem:si}.
 In Section~\ref{sec:mixing-time:mt} we prove Lemma~\ref{lem:mixing-time}.